 All the while, I continued attending my larger pagan group, and I made some very close friends there.
 My friends span all ages, and I am a member of several smaller, sometimes overlapping friend groups that I met through my pagan community.
 I’m also a part of larger working group that gathers intermittently to share our spiritual experiences and perform ritual work.
 I have close friends from this group that I trust with my life.
 We’ve laughed together, cried together, and worked magick together.
 We’ve shared our unbelievable stories of the Divine, and I am so fortunate to call these people my friends.

-This January, I was formally initiated as a priestess of Aphrodite.
+In January of 2019, I was formally initiated as a priestess of Aphrodite.
 It was a beautiful ceremony, one that I will remember for the rest of my life.
 I laughed.
 I wept.
 I jumped in the ocean wearing only a nightgown.
 It was transformative.
 It was terrifying.
 But mostly, it was wonderful.
 It’s been several weeks since that adjective-defying experience, and I am still adjusting to find my new “normal,” whatever that may be.

 I’ll share specifically how I came to Aphrodite in another post, but this is my general path in Paganism thus far.
 I’ve been on this path officially for over 15 years, unofficially for my whole life.
 I’ve grown as a person and a witch immensely over those years, particularly within the past two years.
 I’ve encountered things I can’t explain, and I’ve gotten to the point where books no longer help (though I still read constantly).
 I needed guidance beyond the basics, and modern resources about working with Aphrodite.
 I found very little, and what I did find wasn’t very good.
 That’s what led me here – to create this blog.
 I am writing about what I wish I had access to when I began to journey deeper into my relationship with the Divine.
 I’m compiling the helpful resources that I have found so you don’t have to scour the internet and bookshops like I did.
 I hope that what I share here is helpful, or at the very least entertaining.
 Thank you for coming on this journey with me.